inkdropapp/docs/src/app/privacy/page.md

 - when working with and researching current and potential customers
 - when you use [`ipm` command](/reference/extend-with-plugins) to publish plugins for Inkdrop
 - when you post topics or comments on [the Inkdrop forum](https://forum.inkdrop.app/)
+- when you join the Inkdrop Discord server

 When researching potential customers, we sometimes search the public World Wide Web or paid business databases.
 Otherwise, we don't buy or receive data about you from data brokers or other private services.